followmyutopia/devextreme-documentation/concepts/Common/30 Modularity/01 Link Modules/10 Use Webpack.md

 ####AngularJS Approach####

-[note]To use AngularJS and DevExtreme widget modules with Webpack, load the DevExtreme integration and angular-sanitize modules.
+[note]To use AngularJS and DevExtreme widget modules with Webpack, load the DevExtreme integration and angular modules.

-You can download [the example](https://github.com/DevExpress/devextreme-examples/tree/master/webpack-angular) from GitHub.
+You can download [the example](https://github.com/DevExpress/devextreme-examples/tree/16_2/webpack-angularjs) from GitHub.
 To use it, follow the instructions on GitHub.

 **webpack.config.js**